Great improvements at HT

 A greater number of applications and places offered for Year 7 compared to previous years.

 Students in Maths are making much greater progress than students of the same prior attainment at Key Stage 2 compared to all schools nationally.

-Sustained Improvements in Year 11 English and Science results
+Sustained Improvements in Year 11 English and Maths results

 A Level performance

-Strong performance in the new, reformed BTEC and other vocational qualifications in Year 11 and Year 13 in 2019, 2020 and 2021.
+Strong performance in BTEC and other vocational qualifications in Year 11 and Year 13.

 Student behaviour and relationships

 Very positive student behaviour and attitudes to learning.

 A significant reduction in suspensions and other behaviour issues compared to two years ago.

 Significant and high quality pastoral support for all students, to support personal development and wellbeing.